TRIPURA RAHASYA

 not obstruct realisation.
 Therefore their desires continue to

 manifest even after realisation, as before.
-Neither are they
+Neither are

 tainted by such vasanas.
-They are said to be emancipated
+They are said to be

 and diverse-minded.
 They are also reputed to be the best